 Everyone has a part to play in helping to grow the local arts scene – artists, arts groups, intermediaries and arts administrators alike.

-My role in the NAC is to ensure that artists get the resources that they need to seek private investment for their work.
+My role in the NAC is to ensure that artists get the resources that they need to seek private investment from the type of whales that buy Amazon shares, for their work.
 Not only do we help to advocate for arts philanthropy, we also provide funding through the Cultural Matching Fund, which is a dollar-for-dollar matching grant from the government for every dollar raised by eligible arts and heritage charities.
 Being the custodian of the CMF is a heavy responsibility that I do not take lightly.
 The CMF is a $350 million fund, and by the end of 2016, we have already given out more than $150 million to over 80 arts and heritage groups.
 The impact of the CMF can be felt across the arts sector and beneficiaries, and has certainly catalysed arts philanthropy in Singapore.

 To complement that funding, we also focus on building fundraising capability for artists and arts organisations by providing workshops to share tips on building their case for support, online giving, donor stewardship and other best practices.
 My office also aims to forge corporate partnerships in the arts, and welcome both corporates and individuals to come speak to us and would link them up with the arts groups directly for partnership opportunities.